-Under the Pitt Sustainability Plan, the University is committed to producing or procuring 50% of its electricity from renewable sources by 2030, while aspiring towards greater percentages as we work towards carbon neutrality by 2037.
-Purchased electricity accounts for about half of the University’s GHG emissions, and thus remains a key target for conservation, efficiency, and ongoing source shifts to cleaner options.
+Under the Pitt Sustainability Plan, the University is committed to producing or procuring 50% of its electricity from renewable sources by 2030, while aspiring towards 100% by 2037 to help reach carbon neutrality.
+Purchased electricity accounts for about half of the University’s potential GHG emissions, and thus remains a key target for conservation, efficiency, and ongoing source shifts to cleaner options.

-For fiscal year 2020, 18% of the University’s energy originated from renewable energy sources.
-Closing this gap requires a combination of solutions, including on-site renewable, directly purchased renewables. renewable energy certificates, and long-term power purchase agreements (all detailed below).
+After a recent high of 23% in fiscal year 2019, for calendar year 2020, 21.7% of the University’s electricity originated from renewable energy sources.
+Closing this gap requires a combination of solutions, including on-site renewables, directly purchased renewables, long-term power purchase agreements, and renewable energy certificates (all detailed below).

 The University of Pittsburgh has on-site solar installations dating back to 2012 — and is planning for additional future installations.
 Current on-site renewable installations on Pitt owned and occupied buildings include: